greatspoke/kubernetes/docs/Install-cloudflare-wildcard-issuer.md

-## To start using cloudflare-wildcard-issuer on K8s clusster
+## To start using cloudflare-wildcard-issuer on K8s cluster

 ##### First we need get cloudflare API token.
-Going to [cloudflare-api-token] and click Create token
+Going to [cloudflare-api-token] and click Create token:
 ```
 Using template `Edit zone DNS`
 ```